Skip to main content

 Creating an Online Business: Legal Considerations

-Starting a business online exposes you to a global market immediately.
-We are a far cry away from the days of slowly growing a brand from one location to another.
-But that immediate access to out-of-state (and out-of-country) customers also comes with unique consideration.
+Starting an e-commerce business immediately exposes you to a global market.
+You can also accept credit card payments instantly.
+There's no need to grow a brand from one location to another slowly.
+But immediate access to out-of-state (and out-of-country) customers comes with unique considerations and concerns.

 • Do you need a business license?